-f: Local infrastructure needs
+f: Local Infrastructure Needs

-- i.
-Developments should be located and designed to make the use of public transport more attractive for all users by providing improved access to existing facilities, and if necessary the development of new routes and services, including improved and fully accessible interchange facilities. - ii.
-The council will expect development to provide safe and suitable access arrangements for all road users to new developments.
-Where improvements or changes to the road network are necessary by virtue of an approved development, the council will secure a Legal Agreement from the developer. - iii.
-The council will require appropriate measures to control vehicle movements, servicing and delivery arrangements.
-Where appropriate the council will require Construction Management and/or Delivery and Servicing Plans.
+- Developments should be located and designed to make the use of public transport more attractive for all users by providing improved access to existing facilities, and if necessary the development of new routes and services, including improved and fully accessible interchange facilities. - The council will expect development to provide safe and suitable access ii. arrangements for all road users to new developments.
+Where improvements or changes to the road network are necessary by virtue of an approved development, the council will secure a Legal Agreement from the developer. - The council will require appropriate measures to control vehicle movements, iii. servicing and delivery arrangements.
+Where appropriate the council will require Construction Management and/or Delivery and Servicing Plans. - Where appropriate, development will be required to improve cycle and iv.